 You can easily examine testing coverage achieved by your Hexawise-generated tests in your plans.
 Simply go to the "Analysis" screen and click on the "Coverage Matrix" option to see the coverage achieved by your optimized Hexawise tests.

-Detailed comparisons between coverage achieved by Hexawise's optimized tests sets and coverage achieved by your company's "business as usual" test selection methods is eye-opening!
+Detailed comparisons between coverage achieved by Hexawise's optimized tests sets and coverage achieved by your company's "business as usual" test selection methods are eye-opening!
 We often help our clients do this analysis with real sets of tests.
 Unfortunately, sample plans themselves cannot provide this level of "Hexawise vs. Business as Usual" insight to new Hexawise users.

 If you're a new Hexawise user exploring sample plans, it is enough for now to simply become familiar with the concept that Hexawise's optimized tests are especially powerful and efficient.
 And unlike manually-selected sets of test scenarios, Hexawise-generated tests will not accidentally leave gaps in coverage.
 As you progress through Hexawise's suggested achievements, you will learn more details about what exactly these coverage reports mean.